OliverSBeresford/codecrafters-interpreter-rust/README.md

 # A tiny Lox interpreter in Rust

-This repository contains a Rust implementation-in-progress of a small programming language inspired by Lox from the book Crafting Interpreters.
+This repository contains a Rust implementation (in progress) of a small programming language inspired by Lox from the book Crafting Interpreters.
 The goal is to build a tokenizer, parser (producing an AST), and a tree-walk interpreter.

 Current capabilities:
 - Tokenize Lox source code into a stream of tokens